Prices from £24.95

 To request a treatment, fill in a brief medical questionnaire.
 A doctor will review your answers and prescribe treatment if it’s right for you.
 For test kits, you can just place an order.
 Once you’ve sent your sample to our UK-accredited partner laboratory, results and advice from our doctors will be ready in 2 to 3 days.

-Gout is a type of arthritis, which is a condition that makes your joints swell up.
-It is caused by too much uric acid in your blood.
+Gout is a type of arthritis that affects one or more joints, making them swell up.
+It’s caused by too much uric acid in your blood.

-The swelling caused by a gout attack is sudden and very painful.
-It can affect the feet, hands, wrists, elbows, and knees, but is most common in the big toe.
+A gout attack can be very sudden and painful.
+It can affect the hands, wrists, elbows, knees, and feet, but is most common in the big toe.